ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 OSDs Check Heartbeats
 =====================

-Each Ceph OSD Daemon checks the heartbeat of other Ceph OSD Daemons every 6 seconds.
-You can change the heartbeat interval by adding an ``osd heartbeat interval`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
+Each Ceph OSD Daemon checks the heartbeat of other Ceph OSD Daemons at random intervals less than every 6 seconds.
 If a neighboring Ceph OSD Daemon doesn't show a heartbeat within a 20 second grace period, the Ceph OSD Daemon may consider the neighboring Ceph OSD Daemon ``down`` and report it back to a Ceph Monitor, which will update the Ceph Cluster Map.
 You may change this grace